The Taking (album)

-The Taking is the third album by the American rock band Loaded.
+The Taking is the third and final album by the American rock band Loaded.
 It was produced by Terry Date in Seattle, Washington, and was released on April 19, 2011, through Eagle Rock Entertainment.
 Writing for the album began in 2009, while the band was touring in support of Sick.
 It was the first Loaded release since Episode 1999: Live, without drummer Geoff Reading, who, after departing the band, was replaced by Isaac Carpenter in September 2009.

 A feature-length film about the album and the band was released by filmmaker and documentarian Jamie Burton Chamberlin.
 Titled Duff McKagan's Loaded: The Taking, the film was edited into twelve music videos and released in episodes on YouTube.

 Background and production

 In July 2009, singer and guitarist Duff McKagan announced, during Loaded's tour, that the band was writing new material for their next album.
 He said that they have some "great ideas and riffs" that the band wrote during their tour.
 Loaded parted ways with record label Century Media in February 2010 with the band continuing the work on new material.
 Prior to the beginning of recording, producer Terry Date approached the band and offered to produce the new album, with recording beginning, at Studio X, in August 2010, and completed by the beginning of September.
 On October 28, it was announced that the band had signed a deal with Eagle Rock Entertainment for the release of their album.
 In November, Blabbermouth.net announced the album's title, The Soundtrack, with a release date scheduled for March 22, 2011.
 It was later revealed in interviews with guitarist Mike Squires and filmmaker Jamie Burton Chamberlin that the album title was changed to The Taking, and the release date was changed from March 22, to April 19, 2011.